 Sentence 12- Recommendation/Prediction

-The reason why we use structures is they provide us with a proven formula to practice with and then when you get into the exam you will be able to apply it to any question.
+We use structures because they provide us with a proven formula to practice with, and then when you get into the exam, you will be able to apply it to any question.

 Have a look at my other exam structures for task 2 and use them to practice with.
 Some of my students have already achieved a band score of 8 using them.